BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ## Update bulk flow

-As the store bulk, the update bulk uses DB transaction to perform the action.
-So you can make sure that even all entries, even no one where updated.
+As for the store bulk, the update bulk uses DB transaction to perform the action.
+You can make sure that even out of all entries, none has been updated.

 ### Bulk update field validations